memfault/interrupt/_posts/2019-09-17-continuous-integration-for-firmware.md

 You can find our final CircleCI config on [Github](https://github.com/memfault/ChibiOS/blob/master/.circleci/config.yml)

-Of coure, setting up CI is the easy part.
+Of course, setting up CI is the easy part.
 Writing good tests, managing cost, and keeping build time low are all challenges you will face along the way.
-Future posts will cover those topic.
+Future posts will cover those topics.

 What other techniques do you use to improve your team's productivity?
 Tell us all about it in the comments, or at